 H.P.
 Lovecraft — One of the fathers of the modern horror story, and an all-around weird guy.

-the man a bad idea generator where his head should be — A person who thinks they know what they are doing, but are utterly clueless, often cruel, and have a knack for picking the worst possible choice.
+the man with a bad idea generator where his head should be — A person who thinks they know what they are doing, but are utterly clueless, often cruel, and have a knack for picking the worst possible choice.
 See this comment

 Mary Sue — Someone who is always so nice and friendly and sweet and positive that you want to put spiders down their back.
 A male Mary Sue is often called “Larry Stu.”
 Read this.